 You can also hire a professional to do the radon test for you.
 Make sure the person you hire is certified by the Canadian National Radon Proficiency Program (C-NRPP).

 Radon is a radioactive gas that comes from the breakdown of uranium in soils, rock, and water.
 In enclosed spaces like residential and commercial properties, it can accumulate to dangerously high levels.
 Radon is the 2nd leading cause of lung cancer after smoking.
 It’s a colorless, odorless gas so the only way to know how much is in your home is through testing.

 4) What’s the difference between a short-term and a long-term radon test?

 Short-term radon tests take less than 30 days but should be followed up a long-term radon test which takes several months.
 The short-term tests should be used for initial screening only.
-According to Health Canada, you should be testing for at least 3 months.
+According to Health Canada, you should be tested for at least 3 months.
 Radon levels can fluctuate over time (even hourly), so a long-term test is a more accurate test to know the radon level in your home.
 You can purchase radon tests here.